-He or she will conduct a physical examination of afflicted part, and apply pressure in a short, fast adjustment or manipulation, to a carefully selected spot in order to release that joint or muscle.
+He or she will conduct a physical examination of the afflicted part, and apply pressure in a short, fast adjustment or manipulation, to a carefully selected spot to release that joint or muscle.

 When the spine is correctly aligned, the weight of the body is distributed correctly and pressure on any nerves is reduced.
 The chiro adjustment is usually accompanied by a sense of relief and ‘opening up’, but you might also feel some soreness a few hours later.

 When is chiro useful?
 If you know your complaint is related to a problem in the spine, you should visit your local chiro care centre.
 It is useful for: